 Additionally, understanding the net investment income tax and its impact on high-income households can help in planning to reduce overall tax liability.

 Tax credits and deductions are vital components of tax planning.
 Tax credits directly reduce the amount of tax owed, providing a dollar-for-dollar reduction in your tax bill.
 These can be refundable or nonrefundable, depending on eligibility criteria.
 On the other hand, tax deductions lower the taxpayer’s taxable income, thereby reducing the overall tax liability.
-For instance, itemized deductions can include expenses such as mortgage interest, state taxes, and medical expenses, while the standard deduction is a fixed amount based on filing status.
+For instance, itemized deductions can include expenses such as mortgage interest, state and local taxes, charitable contributions, and medical expenses, though medical expenses are deductible only to the extent they exceed 7.5% of AGI, while the standard deduction is a fixed amount based on filing status.

 Adjusted Gross Income (AGI) is another critical element, calculated by taking your total income and subtracting specific adjustments.
 AGI plays a crucial role in determining eligibility for various tax benefits and credits.
 Managing your AGI correctly ensures you can fully utilize available tax deductions and credits, ultimately lowering your taxable income.